“For where two or three gather in my name, there am I with them"

 From 1999-2004, Rev. Rich taught at Baldwin-Wallace College after which he taught at Mallone College in Canton.
 He began teaching at Hiram College in 2010 where he still teaches part-time.
 While higher education is something that he cherishes and is honored to represent, his first calling is the Church of Jesus Christ.

-Rev. Rich met his wife Jill while in college and they have been married for 39 years.
-Jill is a licensed professional counselor for Coleman Professional Services and they are blessed with two children, David and Sarah, who both live in northeast Ohio, and five grand-cats.
+Rev. Rich met his wife Jill, a licensed professional counselor for Coleman Professional Services, in college.
+They are blessed with two children, David and Sarah, and five grand-cats.

 Rev. Rich sees his job as Pastor as being called and trained to shepherd and disciple people but most of all to help individual congregations be the part of the Body of Christ that God needs them to be.

-2021 marks the 207th anniversary of the Nelson United Methodist Church making it the oldest continuously operating church in northeast Ohio.
+2023 marks the 209th anniversary of Nelson United Methodist Church making it the oldest continuously operating church in northeast Ohio.
 The church was first organized in 1814 in the home of Isaac Mills who was the brother of one of the original settlers of Nelson Township.
 Originally, the church was called the Methodist Episcopal Church and was part of the New Connecticut Circuit.

 In 1832, after 18 years of worship in the Mill’s home, the congregation obtained land and made a commitment to build their own church for the convenience of people to attend meetings.
 The contract for construction was signed on April 27, 1833, and allowed until September 1, 1833, for completion.
 The contractor received $250 for his work, not including materials.
 Quite the bargain!
 Everything was to be done in “a good workmanlike manner.”